Schumacher-Group-UPB/PULSE/README.md

 When using SFML rendering, you need to either install all SFML libraries correctly, or copy the .dll files that come either with building SFML yourself or with the download of precompiled versions to the main folder of your PHOENIX executable.
 If you do not do this and still compile with SFML support, PHOENIX will crash on launch.
 For the compilation, you also *need* to provide the path to your SFML installation if it's not already in your systems path.
 You can do this by setting the `SFML_PATH=...` variable when compiling, similar to passing `SFML=TRUE`.
 The SFML path needs to contain the SFML `include/...` as well as the `lib/...` folder.
 These are NOT contained directly in the recursively cloned SFML repository, but rather get created when building SFML yourself.
 They are also contained in any precompiled version of SFML, so I suggest to simply download a precompiled version.

 ### Build without rendering
-1 - Clone the repositry using
+1 - Clone the repository using
 ```bash
 git clone https://github.com/AG-Schumacher-UPB/PHOENIX
 ```